-The Company recognized a premium on the issuance Flow-through shares in the year in the amount of \$261,000 and set up a corresponding liability for this amount.
+The Company recognized a premium on the issuance of Flow-through shares in fiscal 2020 in the amount of \$95,000 and set up a corresponding liability for this amount.
 As funds have been expended in the year this liability has been reversed and offset against deferred income tax.
-At year end the balance of the liability was \$31,838.
+At year end the balance of the liability was \$48,453.